 Mix all ingredients together in a large mixing bowl.
 Test flavoring to your tastes by microwaving a small tablespoon for about 30s and adjust seasoning to your taste.
 Any vegetable such as Jicama and taro can be substituted (or omitted) for carrots or bean sprouts.
 Any type of ground meat can be substituted combined such as chicken or turkey or pork and shrimp.

 Mix the water and tapioca in small sauce pan on low heat and cook until it thickens to paste and turn of heat and set aside.

-Fry in small batches at 350 degrees until golden brown.
+Fry in small batches at 350 degrees for wheat and 300 degrees for rice paper until golden brown.
 Place on cooling rack.

 Note: Rice paper will never brown as nice as wheat based paper.
-If using rice paper, fry only a few at a time, do not let them touch or touch them for the first minute.
+If using rice paper, some people like to add a bit of nuoc mau to the dipping liquid to help promote browning.